-2018 Number 2017 Number
+2019 Number 2018 Number

 Number of members

-1 April 2017 79 86
+1 April 2018 85 79

-Joined during the year 7 2
+Joined during the year 2 7

-Left during year (1) (9)
+Left during year (3) (1)

-31 March 2018 85 79
+31 March 2019 84 85

-Each member owns one fully paid share of £1 which is non-refundable and carries no rights to income.
+Each member owns one fully paid share of $\pounds 1$ which is non-refundable and carries no rights to dividend or distributions on a winding up.
+When a shareholder ceases to be a member, that person's share is cancelled and the amount paid becomes the property of the Association.
 Members are entitled to attend Annual General Meetings and can be elected to the Management Committee.